Freelancing is on the rise, and for a good reason. And why not?

 In most cases, as a full-time employee, you cannot work in various companies simultaneously as you fancy.

-Either your company won’t allow, or you might not get enough time to meet the commitment.
+Either your company won’t allow it, or you might not get enough time to meet the commitment.

-But as a self-employed, sky is the limit.
-You can work for as many projects and companies as you wish, and you can also find the right work from anywhere in the globe.
+But as a self-employed, the sky is the limit.
+You can work for as many projects and companies as you wish and find suitable work from anywhere in the globe.

 The hiring process is often fast, so you can begin working quickly in your new freelance occupation.

 Many also do freelancing work to supplement traditional jobs.
-The diversification undoubtedly reduces risk and even help to make extra cash.
+Diversification undoubtedly reduces risk and even helps to make extra cash.

-Today, professionals are not concerned with job security and are actively looking to work with many companies because the market offers infinite chances.
+Today, professionals are not concerned with job security.
+They actively seek to work with many companies because the market offers infinite chances.